sschober/gropdf-zig/dev-diary.md

 the interface of `PdfDocument.print` to accept a that `writer: anytype`.
 This is what `zig` thinks of as templates.

-The next challgenge might be the object model and hierarchy, or putting more text into the implementation.
+The next challenge might be the object model and hierarchy, or putting more text into the implementation.
 I've looked at a minimal grout output:

 ```